-"Crispy fried plantains.
+Tostones are crispy fried plantains.
 A plantain is a very firm banana.
-Serve as side dish with your meal or as appetizers."
+Serve as a side dish with your meal or as an appetizer.

 Also known as Platanos Fritos o Patacones.
 I make these all the time but i do not soak them in water.
 I just peel the plantain, slice it crosswise about 1 inch thick, fry just a little (they'll look yellow-er), press in the tostonera (or with the bottom of a can) , fry again until cripsy and golden and then sprinkle with garlic salt.
 Yum!!
 Ignore the rating of the person who burnt them, that is not the recipe's fault.